samutayuga/putumaskubesample/podschedulingrole/step3/text.md

 deployment "small-oortcloud-tolerant" successfully rolled out
 ```

-The magellan namespace now has one deployment in pending and one in running state,
+Cluster has one deployment in pending and one in running state,

-`kubectl get deployment,pod -n magellan`{{exec}}
+`kubectl get deployment,pod -A`{{exec}}

 ```text
 NAME                                       READY   UP-TO-DATE   AVAILABLE   AGE